amcginlay/k8s-primer/content/023_services/_index.md

 classDef orange fill:#f96,stroke:#333,stroke-width:4px;
 classDef blue fill:#69f,stroke:#333,stroke-width:4px;
 classDef yellow fill:#ff3,stroke:#333,stroke-width:2px;
+classDef cyan fill:#0ff,stroke:#333,stroke-width:4px;
 class ClusterIP yellow;
 class NodePort green;
 class LoadBalancer blue;
 class ExternalName orange;
+class Service cyan;
 {{< /mermaid >}}

 Another way of thinking of it is in terms of class inheritance, with an analogy to Linnaeus taxonomy.

 {{< mermaid >}}
 graph BT
-bird & ClusterIP
+bird & Service
-penguin & ostrich & NodePort & ExternalName
+sparrow & flamingo & ClusterIP & ExternalName
-rockHopperPenguin
+swallow & NodePort
+barnSwallow[barn swallow] & LoadBalancer
-rockHopperPenguin -->|is a type of| penguin penguin -->|is a type of| bird ostrich -->|is a type of| bird
+barnSwallow -->|is a type of| swallow swallow -->|is a type of| sparrow sparrow -->|is a type of| bird flamingo -->|is a type of| bird
 LoadBalancer -->|is a specialized| NodePort
 NodePort -->|is a specialized| ClusterIP
+ClusterIP -->|is a type of| Service
-ExternalName -->|is a specialized| ClusterIP
+ExternalName -->|is a type of| Service
 {{< /mermaid >}}

 ## Service Quiz